Wenbobobo/Polybot/docs/runbook.md

 # Operations Runbook (Phase 1)

+Note: This runbook covers day-to-day operations and troubleshooting.
+For installation and first-time setup, see `docs/deployment.md`.

 This runbook covers common operational tasks for Polybot MVP in Phase 1.

 ## Health Checks